"The Spaghetti Incident?": Background

-Initially, the band planned to release an EP of covers in 1992 or 1993, but decided to record a full album.
-Many of the tracks were recorded during the same sessions as the Illusions albums, which were originally intended to produce three or four albums.
+Initially, the band planned to release an EP of covers in 1992 or 1993; however, they decided to record a full album instead.

+Many of the tracks were recorded during the same sessions as the Illusions albums, which were intended to produce three or four albums.
 Izzy Stradlin's guitar parts were reportedly re-recorded entirely by Gilby Clarke.
 Slash described the recording as "spontaneous and unpainted", and recording the songs served as "a purpose to alleviate the pressure of making the Illusions records".
 The band wanted to increase the profile of some of their favorite bands and help them financially via royalties with the tracklist selection, and considered naming the album "Pension Fund".
+Rose concedes that the proposed title was because the group were "helping these guys pay some rent".
+Speaking to an interviewer, Rose related the album's motives: "Some of those songs I liked, I got ridiculed and criticized for at the time those songs were out.
+So, it was kinda like, well, now maybe some of those people will listen to it.
+It's the energy and the defiance that punk rock had and that it didn't really hit the mainstream all that much.
+And we are, whether we like it or not, in some ways in the mainstream, so we've got to bring certain songs to people's attention."

 The album is a collection of punk and glam rock covers.
-The album features covers of songs of punk artists such as U.K. Subs, The Damned, New York Dolls, The Stooges, Dead Boys, Misfits, Johnny Thunders, The Professionals, FEAR, as well as T. Rex, Soundgarden and The Skyliners.
+The album features songs by punk artists such as U.K. Subs, The Damned, New York Dolls, The Stooges, Dead Boys, Misfits, Johnny Thunders, The Professionals, FEAR, as well as T. Rex, Soundgarden and The Skyliners.
+Of the Sex Pistols song "Black Leather", Slash remarked, "I thought we did a much better version than him [Pistols guitarist Steve Jones].
+That's the only song I can say that about."
+The record has a more scaled-back sound than Use Your Illusion I and II (both 1991); Entertainment Weekly wrote that this was evidence that the group "aims to prove it doesn't need two padded CDs, a horn section and a bevy of backup singers to make a joyful racket".

 The lead single, "Ain't It Fun" featured Hanoi Rocks singer Michael Monroe as a guest vocalist.

-During the studio sessions the band also recorded instrumental tracks of the song titled "Beer and a Cigarette", originally by Hanoi Rocks.
-The vocals were not recorded and the song was left off the record because the band did not want songwriter Andy McCoy to receive any money.
-The band also did an instrumental version of the song "Down on the Street" by The Stooges which also was never released.
+During the sessions, the band recorded instrumental tracks for "Beer and a Cigarette", originally by Hanoi Rocks.
+The vocals were not recorded and the song was left off the record because the band did not want songwriter Andy McCoy to receive money.
+The band also did an instrumental version of "Down on the Street" by The Stooges.
+This too went unreleased.